-There are no protected properties or significant archaeological resources at or within the prescribed offsets as set out in O.Reg.
+There are no protected properties, significant archaeological resources or cultural heritage resources at or within the prescribed offsets as set out in O.Reg.
 359/09 identified at this time.
-The cultural heritage impact assessment study concluded the proposed solar array development would not have any negative impact on the farmhouse, bank barn or any of the cultural heritage attributes.
 Therefore, there are no adverse effects and no long-term monitoring programs are required.